yluoc/DIC-Airfare-Prediction/README.md

 ### Training the Model

-1. Run the `RF.py` script to train the RandomForest model:
+1. Run the `StackRegressor.py` script to train the Stack Regressor model:
     ```
-    python RF.py
+    python StackRegressor.py
     ```

-   This will create a file named `RF.pkl` which contains the trained model.
+   This will create a file named `StackRegressor.pkl` which contains the trained model.

 ### Running the Flask application